 Whether you are doing agility, obedience, tracking or flyball it should be just another game to your dog that they can have fun doing with you.

 We promote positive dog training only, no corrections are allowed.
-Our major focus is agility and tricks, but we promote and support all other versions of having fun with your dog.
+Our major focus is agility and obedience, but we promote and support all other versions of having fun with your dog.

 I teach my dogs pretty much everything they need to know via tricks.
-After all, agility, obedience, tracking, disc dog… – it’s all just another dog trick.
+After all, agility, obedience, tracking, disc dog… – it’s all just another dog game.

 Tricks train them to think, to use their body and mind.
 Tricks teach them that there is no difference between working and playing and gives them the right attitude.
 Teaching tricks teaches them that they’re the smartest dogs in the world, that there are no mistakes and no failure, that trying things is good.
 Tricks give them confidence in their thinking abilities and moves, improve their strength, balance and coordination.
 Tricks build a bond between me and them and create a deeper understanding for them how I think and for me how they think.
 Tricks make them feel important, smart, confident, needed and bonded with me.